zeren-li/zeren-li-webite/content/publication/li_political_risk/index.md

 abstract: Established literature recognizes revolving-door hiring as a means for firms to obtain protection against political risks and advance business interests.
 This paper theorizes a cost of the political-business revolving door, which transmits uncertainty from the political system to firms in turbulent times.
 I empirically estimate the cost of revolving-door recruitment for over 3,000 publicly listed firms in the early years of a major corruption crackdown in China.
 I show that firm-level returns to revolving-door recruitment turn negative during this period.
 The cost of revolving door recruitment is larger in areas with high-profile corruption crackdowns and poorer market institutions.
 In contrast to the conventional corporate governance explanations, the mechanism proposed in this paper emphasizes external perceptions of firms.
 Analyses of over 1 million equity reports and bank loan records data show that political connections act as a negative signal for investors and lenders, thereby discouraging investment.

-summary: R&R at *British Journal of Political Science*
+summary: R&R, *British Journal of Political Science*

 tags: